Intensive 2-year PgDip/MSc to train Physician Associates to support and work as part of the medical team in the diagnosis and management of patients.

 Additional mandatory costs

-In order to ensure students’ safety and to permit them to fully avail of the many learning opportunities students may require vaccinations which will incur additional costs.
+In order to ensure your safety and to permit you to fully avail of the many learning opportunities you may require vaccinations which will incur additional costs.

 The University is not responsible for costs of travel or accommodation directly incurred in relation to undertaking the programme.
 Students will also have to pay for their membership to the Faculty of Physician Associates if they wish to join and also for the National Examination to enter into professional practice.

 Additional items for example stethoscopes and textbooks will be required.